Information About Student Vaping for School Administrators

 • Free Signs – Massachusetts Health Promotion Clearinghouse (Note: Signs for schools incorporate e-cigarette language and imagery.)

-• Intervention for Nicotine Dependence: Education, Prevention, Tobacco and Health (INDEPTH) is an alternative to suspension or citation that helps schools and communities address the teen vaping problem in a supportive way.
+• Intervention for Nicotine Dependence: Education, Prevention, Tobacco and Health (INDEPTH) - an alternative to suspension or citation that helps schools and communities address the teen vaping problem in a supportive way.
 Punitive measures can punish young people who have unfairly been targeted by the tobacco and vaping industries, hooking them to their addictive products.
 Instead of punishing youth, INDEPTH is an interactive program that teaches students about nicotine dependence, establishing healthy alternatives and how to kick the unhealthy addiction that got them in trouble in the first place.
 Developed by the American Lung Association.

 Educate staff

 E-cigarettes and other vaping products are often not easily recognizable.
-Educating staff about these products and about your school’s policy to address them is an important part of strategy to reduce student use.
+Educating staff about these products and about your school’s policy to address them is an important part of the strategy to reduce student use.

 Educate parents